functorz-tech/momen_doc/actions/ai/ai.md

 1. Task Roles:

 Define what role AI should play, facilitating better understanding of tasks/questions.
-For example, "An English teacher helping students master English grammar," "An insurance claims specialist," or "An influencer on Ins"
+For example, "An English teacher helping students master English grammar," "An insurance claims specialist," or "An influencer on Instagram."

 2. Task Details: